PiyushSharma99/System-Design-Patterns/StrategyPattern/README.md

 ### Conditions to apply this pattern

-There is a parent class which has an IS-A relationship with child classes.
++ There is a parent class which has an IS-A relationship with child classes.
-Suppose there is a parent class “Vehicle”.
++ Suppose there is a parent class “Vehicle”.
 It has 3 child classes PassengerVehicle , OffRoadVehicle and SportyVehicle.
-Passenger vehicles just need the drive capability which is present in Vehicle class .
+  - Passenger vehicles just need the drive capability which is present in Vehicle class .
-OffRoadVehicle and SportyVehicle classes need special drive capabilities.
+  - OffRoadVehicle and SportyVehicle classes need special drive capabilities.
 They both need the same special drive capabilities.
 Both classes have the same code implemented in their own classes.
-This situation leads to code duplication and it's not scalable.
+  - **This situation leads to code duplication and it's not scalable**.
 So we must implement the below solution of Strategy Design Pattern.

 ### Solution